 In order to teach at the postsecondary level, fashion design teachers must have master's degrees.
 A Master of Arts or a Master of Fine Arts program typically lasts for two years, and the coursework can vary depending on the school's program.
 Some universities require their professors to have a Ph.D. degree in order to teach.
 Doctoral programs typically take about six years.
 Students are required to complete a dissertation.

 Many employers prefer teachers to have prior experience in the field of fashion design.
 Employers may also require previous teaching experiences.
 An aspiring fashion design teacher may have to be an entry-level assistant for more experienced designers before advancement.
 A fashion designer can work as a tailor or an intern for a manufacturing company.
 A fashion designer can also start his or her own company.

 Once fashion designers have gained enough experience, they can become teachers in either secondary or postsecondary settings.
 However, a fashion design teacher must be licensed in order to teach at a public high school.
 Alternatively, a fashion design teacher must have a master's degree in order to teach at the university level.
 Some postsecondary universities may also require their tenured professors to have Ph.D. degrees.

-The BLS reports demand for high school teachers is likely to increase by six percent between 2012 and 2022, and postsecondary teachers may see a 19% increase in demand over that decade.
-The mean salary for secondary school teachers was $58,260 in May 2013, and all arts, communications and humanities postsecondary teachers earned a mean salary of $70,530 that year, according to the BLS.
+The BLS reports demand for high school teachers is likely to increase by four percent between 2018 and 2028, and postsecondary art teachers may see an 8% increase in demand over that decade.
+The mean salary for secondary school teachers was $64,340 in May 2018, and all arts, drama and music postsecondary teachers earned a mean salary of $82,560 that year, according to the BLS.